Bartozzz/bartozzz.github.io/content/blog/2018-02-18-identyfikacja-uzytkownika-na-podstawie-odcisku-przegladarki/index.md

 1.  [`uBlock Origin`][11]: _„An efficient blocker: easy on memory and CPU footprint, and yet can load and enforce thousands more filters than other popular blockers.”_.
 2.  [`noscript`][12]: _„Provides extra protection: allows JavaScript, Java, Flash and other plugins to be executed only by trusted web sites of your choice.”_.
 3.  [`blender`][13]: _„Blend in the crowd by faking to be the most common Firefox browser version, operating system and other stuff.”_.
+4.  [`ClearURLs`][17]: _„Automatically removes tracking elements from URLs to help protect your privacy when browsing through the internet.”_.

 Dodaj filtry z [`easylist` i `easyprivacy`][14]: _„The EasyList filter lists are sets of rules originally designed for Adblock that automatically remove unwanted content from the internet, including annoying adverts, bothersome banners and troublesome tracking.”_.